Safe racing guidelines prepared per recommendations of MDH and local municipalities to create safe social distancing in an outdoor environment.

 BIKE TRANSITION AREA

-The transition area opens at 7:00am, but please plan on arriving in the park by no later than 7:15am in order to have adequate time to set up in transition, pick up your packet, get body marked, and be in attendance for the race briefing at 8:30am.
+The schedule for each race is listed on its specific event page, but please plan on arriving in the park early in order to have adequate time to set up in transition, pick up your packet, get body marked, and be in attendance for the race briefing.
 You may put your bike anywhere in the transition area as there is no assigned racks.
 Although there will be more than enough bike racks, transition bike racks are available on a first come first serve basis, so come early if you want the best spot.
 There will be no reserved bike racks for relay teams.
 Relay teams will rack their bikes in the mix of all bikes.
-Only participants will be allowed in the bike transition area after 8:15am.
+Only participants will be allowed in the bike transition area after the pre race meeting.
 Please do not invite family and friends into the bike transition area.
 The bike transition area is for racers only!

 RELAY CHIP EXCHANGE